Dix Baines Artist at the Broadmoor Galleries

-Once known best for his close-up paintings of fish, avid fly fisherman, Dix Baines, paints a range of subjects in his expressive, light-infused style.
-Characterized by his bold brushwork and dramatic use of light and color, his paintings depict landscapes, villages, adobe buildings, fishing scenes and the river environment as a whole.
+An avid fly fisherman, he was once known best for his close-up paintings of fish.
+Now, Dix Baines paints a range of subjects in his expressive, light-infused style.
+Characterized by his bold brushwork and dramatic use of light and color, his paintings depict landscapes, villages, adobe buildings, fishing scenes, and the river environment as a whole.

 In 1996, he submitted his first work to the Arts for the Parks competition, an oil painting of a cutthroat trout.
 Baines was awarded a seven thousand dollar prize and the piece became part of the Yellowstone National Park’s permanent collection.
 Encouraged by this recognition and the support of his wife, Kathlyn, Dix decided to leave his career and paint full time.
 He set up a studio in his home in 1997 and since then has received much recognition.